Trade Act of 2002: Background

 Trade Promotion Authority expired in 1994, shortly after the United States passed the Uruguay Round trade agreements.
 For the next seven years, Congress was not able to renew TPA due to political divide between both parities and disagreements over labor and environmental protections.
 This was a major blow for the United States and its trade goals since "Our trading partners have expressed an unwillingness to negotiate without some assurances that the Congress will consider the agreements within a definite time frame."

 The last President to have the powers of TPA was President Bill Clinton, who used it to implement the North American Free Trade Agreement and the Uruguay Round of the General Agreement on Tariffs and Trade.
 With the early 2000's and the devastating event of 9/11, concerns about the U.S.'s global position started to increase along with worries about how globalization had started to affect U.S. workers, foreign competition, and the lack of new trade deals.
 From 1994 and 2002, no new major trade deals were negotiated or passed due to the little confidence in the United States from global trading partners.
-This stemmed from there reluctancy to negotiate as most agreed upon trade deals were picked apart by Congress, removing and adding certain things, which would then lead to the entire agreement collapsing.
+This stemmed from their reluctancy to negotiate as most agreed upon trade deals were picked apart by Congress, removing and adding certain things, which would then lead to the entire agreement collapsing.

 Originally, the Trade Act of 2002 other wise known as H.R.
 3009 was a smaller bill that was centered around expanding the Andean Trade Preference Act.
 When the bill got to the Senate, it became much larger than the original package which would include the renewal of TPA, TAA, along with the aforementioned changes to the ATPA.
 These additions to the act turned it from a relatively small trade bill and change into a major overhaul that would set the stage for President Bush's trade policy and goals for the rest of his presidency.